VarunBanka/my-portfolio/README.md

 # My portfolio
-Feel free to steal my code (don't forgot to change name and content)
+Feel free to steal my code (don't forgot to change the name and the content)

 ## Tools Used:

 Tailwind CSS

 Bootstrap

-Nothing else

 ## Website link
 https://varunbanka.github.io/my-portfolio/